 financing than it has been in recent years.
 Many companies are now looking at sale-leasebacks as an additional capital alternative through the private market to finance their business initiatives or raise cash from a nonperforming asset in anticipation of an economic downturn.
 It is expected that companies will seek buyers that can provide greater scale, better speed, and more certainty of execution, as one-off deals continue to decrease in volume and companies focus their efforts on disposing of larger portfolios of assets.
 Corporations are more inclined to pursue a single solution in the private markets which offers a greater level of certainty compared to the public capital markets.
 Buyers who can source proprietarily and provide flexible capital should be able to meaningfully drive pricing, which is exactly what we believe our Net Lease strategies will be able to accomplish.

-In 2020 and 2021, Oak Street, the real estate division of Blue Owl, was one of the largest acquirers of traditional real estate in North America with $3.1 billion and $5.1 billion of total transaction volume, respectively.
+In 2020 and 2021, Blue Owl was one of the largest acquirers of traditional real estate in North America with $3.1 billion and $5.1 billion of total transaction volume, respectively.
 Over the past 12 months, we have closed or placed under contract $7+ billion of real estate and expect to continue that trajectory in 2023 given the favorable current environment and increased need for flexible capital.
 Our team feels strongly that the pipeline and deal sourcing process are sustainable for the foreseeable future, considering the sheer amount of quality direct investment opportunities currently available in the market.
 There is approximately $10 trillion of property, plant, and equipment (PP&E) that sits on the balance sheet of investment grade companies.2 While that figure is not fully comprised of real estate, we believe the vast majority of it is.
 The total net lease volume for 2021 was $90 billion which represents less than 1% of the overall market size.³ Our real estate division has raised approximately 60% of dedicated net lease capital and was a first mover in the net lease industry back when the firm launched in 2009.
 Moreover, we are convinced that the investible universe is massive and hardly tapped with respect to the opportunities available, despite our past successes and the recent growth in net lease funds.

 An additional driver of the net lease pipeline has been companies looking to “onshore” or “reshore” their manufacturing facilities back to the US.
 Both the pandemic and geopolitical tensions have motivated companies to reduce their reliance on the global supply chains that proved to be vulnerable in recent years.
 Companies are turning their focus to economic self-sufficiency through security of supply and proximity to customers vs. overall cost.
 Automotive and technology companies have been at the forefront of the move as they look to create multi-billion-dollar plants for electric vehicle batteries, semiconductors, and memory chips.
 Some recent headlines include Intel announcing a $20 billion investment into two new semiconductor plants in Arizona, General Motors announcing a $4 billion investment to expand electric vehicle and battery production in Michigan, and Samsung announcing a $17 billion semiconductor plant in Texas.
 We believe we are well positioned to take advantage of similar opportunities in the near future.